-After moving to New York, materialistic, on-the-make bartender Brian Flanagan (Tom Cruise) becomes disillusioned when wealth and a glamorous job fail to materialise.
+After moving to New York, materialistic, on-the-make Brian Flanagan (Tom Cruise) becomes disillusioned when wealth and a glamorous job fail to materialise thanks to his lack of higher education.

 He turns to bartending under the tutelage of barman Doug Coughlin (Bryan Brown) and learns all the tricks of the trade.
 But his new lifestyle brings its own problems.